-Instructor facilitated LSM trainings began in Q1 2022 and concluded in Q2 2022.
-Two of the three online video trainings are now available, and the third video will be available in Q4 2022.
-The 19 OIT positions graduated during Q3 2022 and started their three-month rotations working at West Point, South Plant, Brightwater, and Offsite facilities.
+Development of all LSM online video trainings is complete and the videos are now available to staff via WTDs internal training system.

+The 18 OIT participant who graduated during Q3 2022 continued their three-month rotations working at West Point, South Plant, Brightwater, and Offsite facilities in Q4.